flechnical/PatBot/README.md

 ![Bot Token](https://user-images.githubusercontent.com/3502217/57024528-22894a00-6c35-11e9-9fbd-cbdc36366a8e.png)

 ![Bot Token VS Code](https://user-images.githubusercontent.com/3502217/57024787-c1ae4180-6c35-11e9-896a-7a2a9544561f.png)

+> The bot token is how your bot logs into his account (it's a username and password in one).
+Do not share this token with anyone or they could log into the bots account and potentially do damage on your Discord Server.

 Save the file changes and click into the Terminal.
 Now enter this and hit `Enter`: